How the requirements work

 The Order allows PCBUs to apply for a supply chain exemption for a named worker.

-The exemption comes into force on 12 August 2021.
+The exemption came into force on 12 August 2021.

 The Minister for COVID-19 Response decides if an exemption should be granted.